PacoVu/havenondemand-python-v2.0/README.md

 ## Define and implement callback functions

 #
-When you call the GetRequest() or PostRequest() with the async=True, the response in a callback function will be a JSON string containing a jobID.
+When you call the GetRequest() or PostRequest() with the async=True, the response in a callback function will be a string containing a jobID.

     def asyncRequestCompleted(response, error):
         # check error